a-kirsch/filesystem/docs/lab5.md

    $   ls
    a.txt               a_copy.txt

    7. **password protection**
       Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
       $   touch a.txt -p
       What do you want password for your file to be?1234 Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
       $   cat a.txt
       Please input data to override the file.
 Type ':wq' to save and quit or ':q' to quit without saving.I love CSE332!
       :wq
       Please input the password: 1234
       Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
       $   ds a.txt
       Please input the password: 1234
        I love CSE332!
        Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
        $   ls
        a.txt
        Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
        $   rm a.txt
        Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
        $   ls

+      Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+      $   cp a.txt b
+      Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+      $   ls
+      a.txt                    b.txt
+       Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+       $   cat b.txt
+       Please input data to override the file.
+Type ':wq' to save and quit or ':q' to quit without saving.I enjoy CSE332 :wq
+       Please input the password: 1234
+       Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command
+       $   ds b.txt
+       Please input the password: 1234
+       I enjoy CSE332

 8. **rn**
    Enter a command, q to quit, help for a list of commands, or help followed by a command name for more information about that command